jugordon/AzureConsumptionFabric/README.md

    - For customers with Microsoft Agreements please follow this guide : https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-mca-roles#manage-billing-roles-in-the-azure-portal

-## Import ingestion notebook
+## Import ingestion notebook and get advisor notebook

-1. Inside the ingestionNotebook folder you will find the ingestionNotebook.ipynb, please download to your computer.
+1. Inside the ingestionNotebook folder you will find the following files: ingestionNotebook.ipynb and get_advisor_data.ipynb, please download both files to your computer.
 2. Go to your Fabric Workspace and click on import -> notebook -> from your computer  ![Import notebook](https://github.com/jugordon/AzureConsumptionFabric/blob/main/resources/importNotebook.png)
 3. Once the notebook is imported, go to data sources and add new data item, make sure to select the lakehouse previously created. ![Add data source](https://github.com/jugordon/AzureConsumptionFabric/blob/main/resources/addnewdatasource.png)
+4. Delete any data source not used.
+5. Select the environment previously created.
+6. Repeat the process for both notebooks.

 ## Warehouse objects
 Inside the Warehouse folder you will find the following files :